 The definition of Level A Services and Level B Services shall be reviewed and approved by the Audit Committee of the REIT annually.
-The allocation approved by the special committee of the REIT's board of directors in February 2018 is set out in Schedule C to the Management Agreement.
+The allocation is set out in Schedule C to the Management Agreement.

 Notwithstanding the foregoing, it may at times be prudent for Inovalis SA to delegate certain of its responsibilities under the Management Agreement to a third party provider.
 As a result, Inovalis SA is entitled to subcontract certain of its obligations under the Management Agreement where it is appropriate to do so, provided that, unless otherwise provided, such subcontracting is done at the expense of Inovalis SA and will not relieve Inovalis SA of its obligations or liability under the Management Agreement.
 The REIT subcontracts its accounting and tax-related functions to third parties pursuant to the foregoing.
 The expenses associated with such functions are borne by the REIT.